- High energy operation for rapid milling; low energy operation for specimen polishing

 In situ specimen viewing

 The viewing window is protected by a shutter, which prevents buildup of sputtered material that could interfere with specimen observation.
-The specimen is illuminated by two independently controlled light sources, one above the specimen (reflected light) and one below the specimen (transmitted light).

-- Stereo microscope: A stereo microscope (7 to 45 X) enhances specimen viewing.
-The microscope's long working distance allows the specimen to be observed in situ while milling.
+A stereo microscope (7 to 45 X) enhances specimen viewing.
+The microscope’s long working distance allows the specimen to be observed in situ while milling.

-- High magnification microscope: A 1,960 X high-magnification microscope coupled to a CCD camera and video monitor to view specimens and capture images in situ during milling.
+The TEM Mill can be configured with a 1,960 X high-magnification microscope coupled to a CCD camera and video monitor to view specimens and capture images in situ during milling.
 This system is ideal for preparing site-specific specimens.

 Touch screen control